 - Relate to a specific problem they have, and

 - Offer advice they can’t easily find anywhere else.

 And so, to select a topic that can convert visitors into leads, you must understand your customers first.

-Imagine what problems they have relating to your product or service.
+Imagine what problems they have relating to your offering—and if you’re not too sure, tap into insights from your sales team that spends time prospecting and gathering data about your potential customers.
 Then, research what questions they ask about it or the type of information they struggle to find.

 Visit sites like Quora.com, Yahoo Answers or Answerthepublic.com, industry communities and forums to learn more about the people you’re trying to attract.